AlejandroPqLz/tf-diffusion-scratch/README.md

 #### 2.1  Conda Environment

 We will use conda to manage the python environment.
-You can install it following the [Miniconda instalation guide](https://docs.anaconda.com/free/miniconda/#quick-command-line-install).
+You can install it following the [Miniconda installation guide](https://docs.anaconda.com/free/miniconda/#quick-command-line-install).
 After installing miniconda, create a new environment with the following command:

 ```bash
     # Create the environment